vboussange/PhDthesis/draft/conclusion.md

 spatial transfers
  -->
 - **\chap4 provided a novel lens to understand endogenous frequency-dependent forces shaping the dynamics of economic systems.**
-- mainstream economics explains economic change by exogenous drivers, such as technological change \cite{XXX} and economic institutions \cite{XXX}
+- mainstream economics explains economic change by exogenous drivers, such as technological change \cite{XXX} and economic institutions \cite{XXX}, and production costs \cite{Boschma2005a}
 - evolutionary eonomics is rather concerned with explaining economic change by endogenous forces,
 - For instance, it suggests that interactions between firms and economic activities, and evolutionary processes acting upon them, are major processes contributing to economic growth \cite{Hodgson2019,Metcalfe2006}
-- it particulary focuses on the relationships between the dynamics of output, employment and productivity
+- it particulary focuses on the relationships between the dynamics of economic variables that are output, employment and productivity.
+It is mainly based on formal, deductive modelling, which unites evolutionary and neoclassical scholars \cite{Boschma2005a}:
--  but has relied on traditional statistical approaches to test hypothesis
-- complexity economics adopts a novel set of tools to variations in national income, relying on dimensionality reduction technique and abstracting the relationships between economic variables to obtain XXX \cite{Taschella}
+- complexity economics adopts a novel set of tools to explain to variations in national income, relying on dimensionality reduction technique and abstracting the relationships between economic variables to obtain XXX \cite{Taschella}
 - one of the major contribution of complexity economics is to provide evidences for the diffusion of countries through the product space, explaining technological lock out.
 - In such sense, economic complexity considers economic activities as autonomous entities that evolve through structure linkages, and acknowledges their interdependency through the existence of capabilities
 - importantly, it does not consider frequency-dependence, variations in growth rates, and the underlying forces
-- this topic is relatively well covered in evolutionary biology, and \chap3 connects economics with useful tools to understand transient dynamics.
+- this topic is relatively well covered in evolutionary biology, and \chap3 connects complexity economics thinking with useful tools to understand transient dynamics.
-- This connection is all the more satisfactory as evolutionary enomics justifies deeper analogies, such as the common existence of interactors and replicators, common interaction structures \cite{XXX}, similar strategies
 - One of the major contribution of \chap3 is to show that population dynamic models, such as the one investigated in \cref{chap:diff-in-graphs}, are well suited for modelling the transient dynamics of economic systems, opening venues to bridge the modelling literatures
+- our approach is agnostic to the concepts of outputs and labour, and the productivity that links both, and institutions, but rather considers exports as proxies for capital size.
+In this sense, it is similar to complexity economics in that it extracts the forces and relationship from the data, without making strong assumptions about what these factors may be \cite{Hidalgo2021}
+- This connection is all the more satisfactory as evolutionary enomics justifies deeper analogies, such as the common existence of interactors and replicators, common microscopic processes such as birth and death of firms and economic activities \cite{Boschma2005a} common interaction structures \cite{XXX}, similar strategies, which may define in turn the characteristics of economic activities \cite{Boschma2005a}
   <!-- - inverse modelling methode of \chap2 is in fact particularly adapted to economic systems, since growth rates is very high (may be compare in terms of energy outputs? processes can be witnessed in a human life) and data is very good \cite{May}? -->
-- Specifically, we show that the economic interdependency translates in positive interactions have a considerable effect on the temporal dynamics of economic activities.
+- Specifically, \chap3 shows that the economic interdependency translates in positive interactions have a considerable effect on the temporal dynamics of economic activities.
   - This may be the first inverse modelling approach in economic theory, that confirms that value comes from the complementarity of inputs, as the main assumption of most model of economic growth \cite{Hidalgo2018}, without assuming any particular structure
-  - \cite{Metcalfe2006}: adaptive economic growth
-- Second, biological models evidence the role of spatial interdependency on temporal dynamics of eocnomic activities, a topic well discuss in geography economics.
+- \chap3 also evidences the role of spatial interdependency on temporal dynamics of eocnomic activities, a topic well discussed in evolutionary geography economics \cite{Boschma2005a}.
+  - This evidence be the cause of international knowledge spillovers (imitation, spin-offs, social networks, labour mobility, collaborative networking) \cite{Boschma2005a,Bode2019}
-- the traditional perspective of economic transfers is that, but our approach considers economic activities with the endogenous propensity to disperse trough space, similar to biological populations.
-This perspective introduce novel perspective on economic growth, and may contribute to our understanding of with the role geographical and cultural distance, which may impede colonization similar to geographical or habitat barriers (e.g. mountains ) have played a major on the evolution of biodiversity on life \cite{Rangel}
+  - our approach considers economic activities with the endogenous propensity to disperse trough space, similar to biological populations.
+  - the main factors reflecting dispersal ability in ecology and evolution is due to the intrinsic ability of species to disperse, and due to geographical and environmental barriers
+  - might reflect the connectivity of certain countries to the world economy, and the facility with which economic activities can be replicated.
+Refinement may highlight differences in connectivity, possibly due to some sort of proximity
+- biology acknowledges path-dependence, which is an intrinsic property of population dynamic models.
 - **Overall, \chap3 fosters a biologically inspired approach to understand the frequency-dependent processes and resulting mechanisms shaping the long-term dynamics of economic systems.**
 <!-- - As highlighted in \cite{Scholl}, our work does not aim at building better models of economic development, but rather at enriching our understanding of economic systems by adequately borrowing insights and concepts from evolutionary biology. -->
 <!-- TODO: read bochma and other review synthesis on evolutionary economics and geogrpahy economics, pour broder -->